BBBase-EHeresy/PPPub/docs/matched_play_guide/campaign_events.md

 #### RHOVANION

 *The wide lands between the Misty Mountains in the west, and the River Celduin in the east.
-They contain many great kingdoms and settlements such as Mirkwood, Lothlórien, Erebor, and Dale.*
+They contain many great kingdoms and settlements such as Mirkwood, LothlÃ³rien, Erebor, and Dale.*

 **SPECIAL RULE**